 As ridiculous as it may sound, if Anioma were to be granted a State today, the new capital of Delta State would be either Koko (Itsekiriland) or Bomadi (Ijawland) or even Oleh (Isokoland).
 However, some Urhobos are crying for a [reinstated] “voice” in federal politics at the 90-day suspension of Senator Ovie Omo-Agege (Delta: APC) from the upper house of the National Assembly but they cannot even handle themselves well politically within Delta State.
 Is this not the time for the Urhobo nation to look inwards and sort its cohesion challenges out?

 Fejiro Oliver of Secret Reporters recently wrote about his utter disillusionment with the Urhobos (his full heritage) and his embrace of the Anioma people.
 He cited his betrayal by Senator Ovie Omo-Agege as the reason for his chosen ethnic preference.
-He was poached by Omo-Agage from NTA to be a staff writer with Urhobo Vanguard newspaper set up to assist Omo-Agege in his gubernatorial ambitions.
-When Fejiro was kidnapped in Niger State for investigative journalism in 2014, Omo-Agege and the entire Urhobo nation turned their backs on him giving mostly unbecoming excuses. (more…)
+Omo-Agege poaches him from NTA to be a staff writer with Urhobo Vanguard newspaper.
+A venture set up to assist Omo-Agege in his gubernatorial ambitions.
+When Fejiro was kidnapped in Niger State for investigative journalism in 2014.
+Omo-Agege and the entire Urhobo nation turned their backs on him giving mostly unbecoming excuses. (more…)